pedroneto2/IRONHACK-PROJECT-03-BACK-END/README.md

 **You can access the deployed site in this link: https://harvest-ironhack.netlify.app/** :point_left: :point_left: :point_left:

+The back-end API can be accessed in this link: https://ironhack-harvest-app.herokuapp.com/

 The companies rating can be freely accessed

 In order to rate any company you must log in in the site.